Last Updated on

 - Is the German Shepherd Husky mix the right dog for you?

 What is the origin of the German Shepherd Husky mix?

-The Gerberian Shepsky is a combination of two powerhouse canines both known for their loyalty and intelligence.
-This hybrid is relatively new to the world of designer dogs, so little is known about its exact history.
+This crossbreed is a combination of two powerhouse canines both known for their loyalty and intelligence.
+He’s relatively new to the world of designer dogs, so little is known about his exact history.